 For other conditions, a procedure known as an ERCP can be done to examine the liver, gallbladder, bile ducts and pancreatic ducts.
 When a blockage occurs, such as gallstones, it can be cleared and a stent inserted to help prevent recurrence.
 Other endoscopy services include the bronchoscopy to examine lung tissue for cancer and other diseases, esophogeal and rectal mobility testing, and rectal ultrasound.

-Surgeons at Memorial are utilizing superior imaging technology to perform minimally invasive (or laparoscopic) surgeries for the treatment of colorectal cancers.
+Surgeons at CHI Memorial are utilizing superior imaging technology to perform minimally invasive (or laparoscopic) surgeries for the treatment of colorectal cancers.
 The latest fluoroscopy unit gives physicians excellent live views of the size, shape, movement and function of a patient’s internal organs.
 It also provides a high degree of flexibility for the patient’s comfort.
 Benefits to the patient include less pain, a smaller scar and a faster return to activities and normal colon function.

 Exceptional imaging capabilities expand the possibilities for looking inside your body without surgery.
-Memorial offers 3T MRI technology, which uses a stronger magnet for better image quality.
+CHI Memorial offers 3T MRI technology, which uses a stronger magnet for better image quality.
 The use of endorectal ultrasound helps determine the extent of rectal cancers so that proper treatment can be determined.
 And for small intestine examinations, the Givens capsule, a pill with a camera inside that is swallowed, allows testing to be done while the patient is awake and mobile.

 Nurse Navigator Program